mattia6690/MonalisR/README.md

 # MonalisR
-## An R-package for accessing, visualizing, downloading data provided in the MONALISA Database
+## An R-package for accessing, visualizing, downloading data provided by a 52north SOS service

-The MONALISA (MONitoring key environmental parameters in the ALpine environment Involving Science, technology and Application) project's main goal is the development of multi-scale monitoring approaches for key environmental parameters and production processes using innovative monitoring technologies and non-destructive methods in the application field of agriculture. <br>
+Within the [MONALISA project](http://monalisasos.eurac.edu/sos/) a database has been created to store and distribute the wide variety of environmental parameters collected.
+Data are organized in a Sensor Observation Service (following OGC standards) based on 52north SOS implementation.<br>
-Within this project a database has been created to store and distribute the wide variety of environmental parameters collected.
-Mainly based on Postgres the Database works with OGC standardized format and is distributed based on 52noths SOS impementation.<br>
+The SOS service provide a REST-API web service to access datasets collected.
-This R-package provides a possibility to access this database via R. Hereby core functionalities are implemented in this package for:
+This R-package provides a possibility to access this REST-API via R. Hereby core functionalities are implemented in this package for:
 * Accessing and exploring the data stored
 * Plotting the locations (or stations) of interest spatially
 * Downloading and storing the desired dataset(s)